Upland Loam (Bonneville Big Sagebrush) North

 Description

-This state includes the plant communities that were best adapted to the unique combination of factors associated with the ecological site.
+The Reference State includes the plant communities that were best adapted to the unique combination of factors associated with this ecological site prior to European settlement.
 It was in a natural dynamic equilibrium with the historic biotic, abiotic, climatic factors on its ecological site in North America at the time of European immigration and settlement.
-This dominant aspect of the plant community is Bonneville big sagebrush and Bluebunch wheatgrass.
-The community is made up of 60 % Grass 25 % forbs and 15 % shrubs on a dry weight base.
+There are three community phases: grass and sagebrush dominated, sagebrush dominated, and grass dominated.
+Plant community phase changes are driven by fire, drought, and/or insect or disease.

 Submodel